kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - If you get a level, hold off on it until you need healing.
 After leveling, heal with medpacks as needed.
 - 1 spam the console, and make your way inside.
 - Inside, run to the console and input: 1x5 2.
 Then run through the newly opened door, take the first door.
-- You’ll be going through 6 mines that deal either 15 or 7 damaage, so make sure to heal up and level as needed.
+- You’ll be going through 6 mines that deal either 15 or 7 damage, so make sure to heal up and level as needed.
 	`>` Level to 3: Recommended, Weapon Focus: Lightsaber, Affect Mind
 - Console: 3
 - Bash open the door inside the room.
 Run through and enter the Ebon Hawk for the turret minigame.